 The designers say that the Fliz Bike offers riders a completely new driving experience, which aims to offer an environmentally friendly, healthy transport alternative for the overcrowded urban space.
 Their aim was to revive the principle of Drais’ design, but also ensuring it reflected modern society.

-The Fliz is sure to turn heads as the rider moves through town, as it has been designed without pedals.
+The bike is sure to turn all heads as the rider moves through the town and streets, as it has been designed without pedals.
 Instead, the rider runs along to generate speed.
 The foot rests on the back wheel provide a comfortable place to settle them as they then glide along from the momentum.

 This ergonomic design features an innovative lamenated frame and 5 point belt system.
 After being strapped into the harness, the frame integrates the rider and works like a suspension and a top carrier.
 Meanwhile, the belt replaces the bike seat and adjusts to the rider’s position as they move along.